MehakKhurana17/Starbucks-Nutrition-Analysis/README.md

 # Highlights:

+The beverage nutritional assessment dashboard offers the following features:

-1. Selection of one or multiple beverage categories can be done for nutritional assessment of only those beverages which belong to selected category/categories.
+1. Selection of one or multiple beverage categories can be made to compare the nutritional content of beverages belonging to selected category/categories.

-2. Based on the nutritional comparison, once the drink is chosen, select that drink from option given below to know more about the nutritional components present in that drink.
+2. Once the desired drink is selected, additional information about the nutritional components present in that drink can be accessed.

-3. Size customization and milk customization can be done to accurately assess the nutritional components present in the drink.
+3. Size customization and milk customization options are available to accurately assess the nutritional components present in the drink.

-4. An additional section of recommended beverages is also given on the basis of this analysis which shows best suited beverages for people with different nutritional goals.
+4. The tool also provides a section of recommended beverages based on the nutritional analysis, which shows the best-suited beverages for people with different nutritional goals.

+These features enable users to make informed decisions about the beverages they consume, based on their nutritional requirements and goals.
+By selecting specific beverage categories and customizing the size and milk content of their drinks, users can accurately assess the nutritional content of their beverage of choice.
+Additionally, the recommended beverage section provides users with an easy way to find beverages that align with their nutritional goals, making it easier for them to make healthier choices.

 # To interact with dashboard: [Click Here](https://www.novypro.com/project/starbucks-1)